 '''

-bigmler logistic-regression
+bigmler linear-regression \

---logistic-regression logisticregression/53b1f71435203f5ac30005c0 \
+--linear-regression linearregression/53b1f71435203f5ac30005c0 \

---test data/my_test.csv --remote
+--test data/test_grades.csv

 '''

-3.14 Topic Model subcommand
+3.17 Topic Model subcommand

 Using this subcommand you can generate all the resources leading to finding a topic model and its topic distributions.
 These are unsupervised learning models which find out the topics in a collection of documents and will then be useful to classify new documents according to the topics.
 The bigmler topic-model subcommand will follow the steps to generate topic models and predict the topic distribution, or distribution of probabilities for the new document to be associated to a certain topic.
 As shown in the bigmler command section, the simplest call is bigmler topic-model --train data/spam.csv that would exclude the field Message from the topic model creation input fields.